boazsegev/facil.io/README.md

 **Writing HTTP and Websocket services in C?
 Easy!**

-Websockets and HTTP are super common, so `lib-server` comes with HTTP and Websocket extensions, allowing us to easily write HTTP and Websocket services.
+Websockets and HTTP are super common, so `libserver` comes with HTTP and Websocket extensions, allowing us to easily write HTTP and Websocket services.

 The framework's code is heavily documented and you can use Doxygen to create automated documentation for the API.